 Remote patient monitoring and ambient intelligence use sensors and smart devices to track a patient’s health at home.
 This is especially useful for managing chronic conditions.
 A patient with heart failure might have a smart scale that sends daily weight readings to their doctor, who can intervene if they spot signs of fluid retention.
 Ambient intelligence takes this further, using AI to interpret data from a patient’s environment.
 For example, sensors in an elderly person’s home could detect a fall and automatically call for help, providing peace of mind and faster assistance.

 For AI to truly transform healthcare, it must be implemented thoughtfully and responsibly.
-This requires a strong foundation built on trust, validation, and a focus on human needs.
+Technology is only one piece of the puzzle.
+Success requires a strong foundation built on strategic planning, cultural readiness, and a clear understanding of the regulatory landscape.

 Driving Value Based Care: In a value based care model, providers are rewarded for quality, not quantity.
 AI analytics help organizations track outcomes, identify at risk patients, and deliver proactive interventions that improve health and reduce costs.
 A great example is using an AI agent to run re-engagement campaigns that call patients overdue for screenings, directly improving a key quality metric.
 If you’re looking to improve your quality metrics, you can learn more about AI powered outreach campaigns.